Interpretive Themes in the Four Rivers Heritage Area Management Plan

 Introduction: the Four Rivers’ Mini-Grant application asks this question:

 How is the project consistent with the interpretive themes in the Heritage Area Management Plan?
 Explain.

 Please refer directly to our Management Plan, especially Section 3, “Interpretive Framework.”
 Include section and page numbers in your reference.

 The Four Rivers Interpretive Themes can be found on the Four Rivers website by clicking on Management Plan, under the “For Partners” tab.
 Section 3 of the Plan contains our “Interpretive Framework.”
-Here is a useful summary of our themes, prepared by our Heritage Programs Coordinator, Christina Csaszar, but please be sure to visit the website and read the details for yourself!
+Here is a useful summary of our themes, but please be sure to visit the website and read the details for yourself!
 And also note: this plan was written in 2000.
 If your site is relevant but not specifically mentioned as a “Key Resource,” you will want to describe how your site/project also fits the interpretive theme.